Frequently Asked Questions

 To be exempt from the requirement of paying for the policy supported by JMU, you need to compete an Insurance Waiver Form and return it to ISSS along with copies of your current policy with English translations and verification of sufficient benefits.
 The deadline to submit this waiver form is the end of the second full week of classes each semester.

 Yes you can, but there are several things that you need to keep in mind:

 - Did you sign a housing contract?
 In order to ensure that you are guaranteed on-campus housing (and that a campus mailbox is therefore created) you will need to have signed a housing contract (which is one of the OneBook steps).

 - Only items fitting in a "moving box" will be accepted.
 In other words, large bulky items will not be stored in the JMU mail center and make it more challenging to retrieve your package.

 - Keep in mind that it will be challenging for you to pick-up your package when you arrive.
-It may only be 2 or 3 days after your arrival on campus when you will be able to obtain your package from the mail center as you will be busy with orientation programs.
+It may only be 2 or 3 days after your arrival on campus when you will be able to obtain your package from the mail center as the mail center will most likely be closed when you arrive, and you will be busy with orientation programs.

 - The heavier you package is, the more challenging it will be for you to take it from the mail center to your room.